cossatot/gem-global-active-faults/README.md

 [![DOI](https://zenodo.org/badge/91775241.svg)](https://zenodo.org/badge/latestdoi/91775241)

-*Please note this is a work in progress; version 1 should be complete by the end of 2018.*

 The [GEM Foundation's][gem] Global Active Faults project (GEM-GAF) is building a comprehensive, global dataset of active fault traces of seismogenic concern.
 The dataset comprises GIS files hosted here of fault traces and small amount of